-Developer: MOApp Software Manufactory Current Version: 5.1.1 Price: €16 (about \$24) Development Status: Release iCal Sync: Yes QuickSilver Plug-in: Yes Web-app Sync: No Print Lists: Yes iPhone Presence: None iPad Presence: None OS Requirements: Mac OS X 10.5 Required Applications: None

-Distinguishing Features: This is a menu-bar application, but don't be fooled-it is a very fully featured GTD tool.
+Developer: MOApp Software Manufactory Current Version: 5.1.1 Price: €16 (about \$24) Development Status: Release iCal Sync: Yes QuickSilver Plug-in: Yes Web-app Sync: No Print Lists: Yes iPhone Presence: None iPad Presence: None OS Requirements: Mac OS X 10.5 Required Applications: None Distinguishing Features: This is a menu-bar application, but don't be fooled-it is a wary fully featured GTD tool.
+There is a lot to see here, and you won't find any of the very fully featured GTD tool.
 There is a lot to see here, and you won't find any of the standard features you're looking for missing.
 Note the full-screen editing, searching, tags, contacts, and priorities.